On the emergence of heat waves in the transient thermal grating geometry: Introduction

 \section{Introduction}

-The heat wave~\cite{RevModPhysJoseph89} (i.e., heat propagates like a wave at a finite speed) in solid materials breaks the Fourier's law of thermal conduction.
-It has been studied over half a century~\cite{RevModPhysJoseph89,ozisik_wave_1994,tzou2014macro,cattaneo1948sulla,esee8c146}, which can be traced back to the gas kinetic theory~\cite{kennard1938kinetic} established by Maxwell and Boltzmann and the two-fluid theory~\cite{secondsound_landau} proposed by Landau for superfluid liquid helium.
-Two main physical mechanisms of heat wave phenomenon have been identified in previous studies~\cite{chen_non-fourier_2021,ENZ1968114,PhysRevB_SECOND_SOUND,WangMr15application,leesangyeopch1}.
-The first one requires both strong momentum conservation phonon normal (N) scattering and weak momentum destroying resistive (R) scattering~\cite{PhysRev.131.2013,Dreyer1993,PhysRev.148.766,PhysRev_GK,PhysRevB.99.085202,gurevichShklov1967seonds}.
-In this regime, the hydrodynamic phonon transport dominates heat conduction and the thermal behaviors are similar to fluid dynamics.
-Some researchers named this heat wave phenomenon as drifting second sound~\cite{PhysRevB_SECOND_SOUND,leesangyeopch1}.
+The heat wave in solid materials, i.e., the wave like propagation of heat at a finite speed, breaks Fourier's law of thermal conduction~\cite{RevModPhysJoseph89}.
+It has been studied over half a century~\cite{ozisik_wave_1994,tzou2014macro,cattaneo1948sulla}, and {{three}} main physical mechanisms have been identified~\cite{chen_non-fourier_2021,ENZ1968114,PhysRevB_SECOND_SOUND,leesangyeopch1}, {{as shown in~\cref{Quasiballistic}.}} The first is known as drifting second sound~\cite{PhysRevB_SECOND_SOUND,leesangyeopch1}, which requires both sufficient momentum-conserving phonon normal (N) scattering and insufficient momentum-destroying resistive (R) scattering~\cite{PhysRev.131.2013,Dreyer1993,PhysRev.148.766,PhysRev_GK,PhysRevB.99.085202,gurevichShklov1967seonds}.
+In this case, hydrodynamic phonon transport dominates heat conduction and the thermal behaviors are similar to fluid dynamics.
+The second is known as driftless second sound~\cite{PhysRevB_SECOND_SOUND,ENZ1968114,beardo_observation_2021}, as it does not need sufficient N-scattering~\cite{beardo_observation_2021,PhysRevB_SECOND_SOUND}; however, it requires that all phonons have similar relaxation time and there are external time-dependent heat sources, whose heating period is comparable to the phonon relaxation time~\cite{PhysRevB.101.075303}.
+Thus, phonon scattering is not sufficient in one heating period and {{quasiballistic phonon transport}} dominates the transient heat conduction. {{The third is ballistic heat propagation, which appears when the system characteristic length is much smaller than the phonon mean free path or the system characteristic time is much shorter than the phonon relaxation time~\cite{GuoZl16DUGKS,kovacs2018,PhysRevB.99.085202,collins_non-diffusive_2013,zhang_transient_2021}.
+In the ballistic regime, there is no phonon intrinsic scattering.}}